skmin-lab/unixmd/docs/source/quick_start.rst

 - DOTPOPD

-This file gives the time-derivative populations by decoherence at each time step.
+This file shows the time-derivative populations by decoherence at each time step.
 The decoherence correction turns on when there are finite populations of the two adiabatic states.
 Due to the correction, decoherence occurs in the off-coupling region and eventually electronic wave function collapses to the running state (the ground state, in this case).